centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 </SOAP-ENV:Envelope>
 ```

-## Product Data 3 - A Chair
+## Product Data: A Chair example

 [https://docs.centra.com/soap/index.php?op=products_Update](https://docs.centra.com/soap/index.php?op=products_Update)

 This example creates or updates a product.
 We will be using a chair for this example.
 The product does not have different variants or sizes.
 To fit Centra’s product structure, it is created with a single variant and a single size.

 Notice that this example does not send a `<sku>` or `<ean>` as Centra does not require it.
-If your system has SKU and EAN codes, please send them anyway.
-This is just an example to illustrate that they are not required for the integration to work.
+If you have SKU and EAN codes, do send them.
+This example illustrates that SKU/EAN are not required for the integration to work, which can be very useful when synchronizing data early on in a sales cycle.

 ### Information you need